cdktf/cdktf-provider-snowflake/docs/table.csharp.md

 - *Type:* string

-Masking policy to apply on column.
+(Default: ``) Masking policy to apply on column.
 It has to be a fully qualified name.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/table#masking_policy Table#masking_policy}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/table#masking_policy Table#masking_policy}

 ---